cpske/ISP/git/index.md

 title: Git, Version Control, and Github
 ---

+Git is the most popular [Version Control System](https://en.wikipedia.org/wiki/Version_control).
+Other VCS are Subversion (a centralized VCS) and Mercurial.

-A **Version Control System** (VCS) manages versions of source code and other documents [Wikipedia](https://en.wikipedia.org/wiki/Version_control).
-A VCS performs:
+A VCS manages versions of code and other documents, and provides services such as:

 * authenticate users
 * control who can view, copy, or change files (access control)
 * maintain integrity of work
-  - you cannot overwrite a newer version of files with some work based on a much older version
+  - you cannot overwrite a newer version of a file with work based on an older version
-  - git requires a new commit always be based on the current version of what is in the repository
+  - a new commit must always be based on the current version of what is in the repository
 * keep a history of all changes to every file, so you can view or checkout any version of any file(s)
+* provides tools for merging differences in versions and retrieving older versions of a file
 * attribution of who changed what files, and reason for the change (commit message)
-* items are "checked in" (committed) as a single transaction (*atomic*).
-A transaction can include renaming, moving, or deleting items as well as updates.
-  - if the transaction fails in the middle of processing, nothing is changed in the repo.
-* manage multiple variations (branches) of the same project, so that teams can work on different features without affecting other's work
+* manage multiple variations (branches) of the same project, so that teams can work on different features without affecting other's work.
+Branches can be merged together.

-**Git** is the dominant VCS in the world today, so we will focus on using Git.
-Other VCS are Subversion (a centralized VCS), and Mercurial.

 ## Git Basics

 Presentation: [Git Basics](Git-Basics.pdf)

-Know **at least** this:
+You should know **at least** these git commands:
+- how to create a new repository ("repo")
+- how to view files and changes (status)
+- how to commit files or changes to a repo
+- how to delete a file from a repo
+- how to clone a remote repo
+- how to push/pull work to/from a remote repo

-[Git Basics][ProGitBasics], Chapter 2 of the excellent, online [Pro Git Book][ProGit].
+Read: [Git Basics][ProGitBasics], Chapter 2 of the excellent [Pro Git Book][ProGit].
+(You can download this, too.)

+For the lazy: my [Git Basics](git-basics), but [Pro Git][ProGitBasics] is better.

-**Visual** Guides to Git:
+**Visual** Guide to Git:

 - [Learn Git Interactive](https://learngitbranching.js.org) interactive graphical tutorial, includes branch, merge, rebase, and more.
 - [Visual Git Reference](https://marklodato.github.io/visual-git-guide) web page with illustrations of git commands.

-For the lazy: my [Git Basics](git-basics), but [Git Basics][ProGitBasics] from *Pro Git* Ch.
-2 is better.

 ### Three Areas: Repository, Staging Area (Index), Working Copy